 Method & URL

-), and provide the necessary details for it to work:
+In this section you define the request type (GET, POST, PATCH, PUT, or DELETE), and provide the necessary details for it to work:

-Apart from the URL field, you will also see the Body field to complete (it's not available for GET
+Apart from the URL field, you will also see the Body field to complete (it's not available for GET requests).
+In both fields, you can also use the Insert Contact Property or Access token option.

 Output (test)